MattePalte/Tensorflow-VS-MXNet-Benchmark/README.md

 # Tensorflow-VS-MXNet-Benchmark
 Comparison of Tensorflow and MXNet framworks using state-of-the-art networks.
 Some criteria such as training and inference cost, GPU and CPU performance, and software features (API and ...).

+# Meeting 24 February

+Kaoutar findings:
+- Model fit generator (introduced in 2.0) is faster
+- Eager execution slows down in TF 2.0
+- TF is best in distributed environment
+Next steps
+- compute by hand if the speedup in the train of acomplete nework is aligned with the fundamental operations
+- Try easy setup/standard: for normal user
+- Try advanced setup: XLA and disable eager generator

+Matteo:
+- Analyze each of this optimization separately
+- Try convolution op benchmark
+- See if MXNet has technical optimizations not enable by default Next steps:
+- Try once with bigger dataset.
+ImageNet competition.
+At least once (basic vs fully optimized trend)

+(real word scenario)

+Q: can you explain the difference in runtime just with the difference in fundamental operations? -> quote the paper

+### Slide
+Select only some of the figure and explain the trend.

+### Readme:
+- machine used
+- package used

 # Meeting 28th January
 - try run with GPU on the cluster